ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 })
 ```

-You’ll probably see something like that in collaborative editing examples.
-The [`Collaboration`](/api/extensions/collaboration) comes with its own history extension, you need to remove the default [`History`](/api/extensions/history) extension to avoid conflicts.
+You will probably see something like that in collaborative editing examples.
+The [`Collaboration`](/api/extensions/collaboration) comes with its own history extension.
+You need to remove or disable the default [`History`](/api/extensions/history) extension to avoid conflicts.